 The Financial Statements have been prepared in accordance with New Zealand Generally Accepted Accounting Practice (NZ GAAP).
-Waipa Networks is eligible to apply Tier 2 For-profit Accounting Standards (New Zealand equivalents to International Financial Reporting Standards - Reduced Disclosure Regime ('NZ IFRS RDR')) on the basis that it does not have public accountability and is not a large for-profit public sector entity.
-The company has elected to report in accordance with NZ IFRS RDR and has applied disclosure concessions.
-The Financial Statements comply with the New Zealand Equivalent to International Financial Reporting Standards Reduced Disclosure Regime (NZ IFRS RDR), and other applicable Financial Reporting Standards, as appropriate for profit-oriented entities.
+The Financial Statements comply with the New Zealand Equivalent to International Financial Reporting Standards (NZ IFRS), and other applicable Financial Reporting Standards, as appropriate for profit-oriented entities.